 ⟨PgDn⟩ Show the next page

 <pgup></pgup> Show the previous page

 <home></home> Show the first page of the window

-⟨End⟩ Show the last page of the window
+<end></end> Show the last page of the window

 \downarrow Select the next line (or summary)

 1 Select the previous line (or summary)

 Shift-↓ Move forward one line (or summary)

 Shift-↑ Move back one line (or summary)

-III.3 - Editing Keys
+V.3 - Editing Keys

 The following keys can be used to edit the query line.
 They can also be used in the 'edit boxes' created by the commands CHANGE BUDGET OF CURRENT LINE and INSERT A NEW LINE.
-Note: the <Backspace> key is the key with a left arrow (←) on a gray background.
+Note: the (E_0) on a gray background.

 <backspace></backspace> delete the character before the cursor

 C-W delete the word before the cursor

 C-D delete the character after the cursor

 C-K delete everything after the cursor

 delete the entire line

 ← or C-B move the cursor to the left

-→ or C-F move the cursor to the right
+\rightarrow or C·F move the cursor to the right

 C-A move the cursor to the beginning of the line

 C-E move the cursor to the end of the line

-III.4 - Alphabetical Listing of Commands
+V.4 - Alphabetical Listing of Commands

-The following is an alphabetical listing of the commands recognized by the CommInS software, along with their shorthand keys and the menu(s) in which each command is listed.
-16 The shorthand keys for the commands listed in the window selection menu and the options window command menu are available in every window; these keys are marked with an asterisk.
+The next page contains an alphabetical listing of the commands recognized by the CommInS software, along with their shorthand keys and the menu(s) in which each command is listed.
+The shorthand keys for the commands listed in the window selection menu and the options window command menu are available in every window; these keys are marked with an asterisk.
 All other shorthand keys are available in a given window only if the corresponding command is listed in the command menu for that window.